pysat/pysat/docs/dependency.rst

   import customLibrary

   # Import the test classes from pysat
-  from pysat.tests.instrument_test_class import InstTestClass
+  from pysat.tests.classes.cls_instrument_library import InstLibTests

-Before creating a test class that will inherit from ``InstTestClass``, the class should be told which tests to run on which instruments.
+Before creating a test class that will inherit from ``InstLibTests``, the class should be told which tests to run on which instruments.
 This can be done by using the ``initialize_test_package`` method in the core class.

 .. code:: python

-  InstTestClass.initialize_test_package(InstTestClass,
+  InstLibTests.initialize_test_package(InstLibTests,
                                        inst_loc=customLibrary.instruments)

 If custom info such as a username is required, it should be specified as part of this command so it is attached to each instrument for the tests.